 - Do one grounded action that benefits your life today.

-Healthy detachment means you release control over timing and outcome while staying anchored in your values.
-Passive avoidance means you stop participating in your own life and call it spiritual surrender.
+Detachment isn’t numbness.
+Healthy detachment means you release control of timing while staying anchored in your values.

 - You still care, but you aren’t consumed.